 A tankless hot water heater is different from a traditional gas water heater because it only heats water when you need it; there’s no tank and no energy wasted on heating water you don’t use.
-When you install a tankless water heater, you will have hot water on demand, so you’ll never run out of hot water in your home.
+When you install a tankless water heater in your Maryland home, you will have hot water on demand, so you’ll never run out of hot water in your home.
 Plus, the small unit is mounted to your wall, freeing up the space that’s usually occupied by a traditional water heater.

 Since a gas tankless water heater only uses energy to heat water as needed, it is one of the most energy-efficient water heaters you can purchase.
 With high energy costs and top-of-mind environmental awareness among consumers, this product serves as a great energy-efficient alternative for your home.

 There are many benefits to investing in a gas tankless water heater, including:

 - Easy operation and higher life expectancy (average life of tankless: 20 years)